SohamAxel/react-playground/README.md

   });
 ```

-2. When the component mounts and unmounts(the return callback). empty array in dependency array parameter means callback will execute on component mount and return call back will execute on unmount
+2. When the component mounts and unmounts(the return callback). empty array in dependency array parameter means callback will execute on component mount and return call back will execute on unmount.
+When the useState reruns based on the dependency, the return function runs first and then the actual function.
 ```JSX
   useEffect(() => {
     console.log("Component mounted");